 This is a co-educational Junior Primary School with classes from Junior Infants to Second Standard.
 The school was established in September 1982 under the patronage of the Catholic Archbishop of Dublin.
 This is a state-funded school i.e. it receives Grants from the Department of Education and Science for Maintenance, Heat/Light, Secretary/Caretaker, etc. The Board of Management employs a Full-time Secretary.
 It also employs a Part-time Caretaker and 10 Special Needs Assistants (7 Full-time and 3 Part-time).

 When established the school had a staff of a Principal and 7 Teachers.
-The current enrolment (30th September 2019) is 644 and the staff includes 1 Administrative Principal, 1 Administrative Deputy Principal, 24 Class Teachers, 11 Full-time Special Education Teachers, 2 English Language Teachers (E.A.L.) and 1 Support Teacher.
+The current enrolment (30th Sept 2022) is 630 and the staff includes 1 Administrative Principal, 1 Administrative Deputy Principal, 24 Class Teachers and 13 Full-time Special Education Teachers.
 We are a Droichead school and facilitate the induction of newly qualified teachers.

 Board of Management